Biden encourages cash vaccine incentives in US | DW | 30.07.2021

-The Treasury has told regional authorities in the US that they can use federal COVID relief funds to offer people $100 in return for getting vaccinated.
-The US has ample reserves but a robust anti-vaccine movement.
+The Treasury has said regional authorities in the US can use federal COVID relief funds to offer people $100 in return for getting vaccinated.
+The US has ample reserves, but a robust anti-vaccine movement.

-US President Joe Biden has also issued rules that strongly encourage federal workers to get vaccinated

-US President Joe Biden on Thursday told states and towns that they could offer residents $100 (roughly €84) to get vaccinated against COVID-19 as rates slowed down across the country.
+US President Joe Biden on Thursday told states and towns that they could offer residents $100 (roughly €84) to get vaccinated against COVID-19, as inoculation rates slowed down across the country.

 Although the decision does not rest with the White House, the US Treasury Department made it clear that local authorities could use federal COVID relief funds to offer the incentives, essentially meaning it would not cost them anything.